angel-zh/typing-fruits-game/README.md

 ## Entity Relationship

 This game incorporates the use of text inputs (strings) and mouse click events to navigate through the levels.
 There are two pre-determined arrays of prompts, which also serve as a check for winning conditions, for two levels of difficulty respectively.
-An object will be used to store all word-imageURL key-value pairs.
+An object will be used to store all word-image key-value pairs.

 ### Functions
 ```